JoKalna/critical-journey-e2e-test/README.md

 ``npm install``

 ## 2. Run Tests
-Below command will open cypress test runner and run all existing tests in the project.
+Below command will open Cypress Test Runner where you can run tests in this project.
+Tests are split up inside integration folder.
+This is to help follow [best practice](https://docs.cypress.io/guides/references/best-practices)

 ``npm run cy:open``